mwernerds/globimap/README.md

 - If you don't call put (or map) after using enforce, you are guaranteed to have no errors.
 If you add something, new errors can appear.

-# A nice application: Sierpinski's Triangle
+# A nice example application: Sierpinski's Triangle

-In src/sample.py you find a complete walk-through of how globimaps can be applied.
+In [src/sample.py](src/sample.py) you find a complete walk-through of how globimaps can be applied.
 To keep this git small, we generate a sparse dataset algorithmically, in fact, we generate a point cloud that is dense in Sierpinski's triangle, that is, for n to infinity, this becomes the Sierpinski triangle.
 In this way, our dataset is generated in 12 LOCs instead of downloading a few megabytes.